Azure/alz-monitor/docs/wiki/FAQ.md

 *<sup>1</sup> Depending on the region you deploy to their may be a small difference in the associated cost, the costs provided here are based on prices captured as of April 2023*

-## Can I access the Visio diagrams used in the solution?
+## Can I access the Visio diagrams displayed in the documentation?

 *Yes, the Visio diagrams are available in the [docs\media](../../docs/media) folder*